Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 13. Commit your changes *(see convention further down)* and push.
    - After waiting for the push to complete, go on the Sheet and *free your files*.
+   - *Remember that if there are too many files or if certain files are too large your commits won't go trough.*

 <p align="center">
    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Git%20Push%20Ref.png">